fourMs/MGT/README.md

 1. at first, download the MGT.zip and helpful toolboxes, put them in a directory and unzip them.

 2. Launch your Matlab, enter the directory which contains the previous unzipped files.
-Run run.m in matlab command console.
+Run install.m in matlab command console.
 Note that if the helpful toolboxes have been installed in the matlab, you can simply install MGT like this: addpath('./MGT'), or you can by set path in the matlab "Home" section, find "set path" and click it.
 Then it opens a file selection dialog.
 Next, click the "Add Folder" and choose the unzipped folder and finally click "save".